thatstraw/ccna-notes/dynamic routing/ospf.md

 R1(config)# do show ip protocols

+R1(config-router)#  maximum-paths?
+R1(config-router)# distance ?

 ```

 > The network command requires you to specify the area
     The command tells ospf to..
     - look for any interfaces with an IP address contained in the range specified in the network command.
     - Activate ospf on the interface in the specified area
     - Ther router will then ty to become ospf neighbors with other ospf-activated neighbor routers.